USNS Relentless: Service history

 From her home port at Pascagoula, Mississippi, Gordon Gunter operates throughout the Gulf of Mexico, Atlantic Ocean, and Caribbean Sea.
 A multi-use platform, she primarily serves NOAA's National Marine Fisheries Service Pascagoula Laboratory in Pascagoula, Mississippi.
 She conducts scientific surveys of the health and abundance of adult and larval commercial and recreational fish, the health and distribution of marine mammals, oceanographic studies, and habitat investigations.

 Gordon Gunter's first international project, the Windwards Humpback Cruise, took place in the Caribbean Sea.
 The primary objective of the cruise was to obtain scientific information on humpback whales that was used in a comprehensive assessment by the International Whaling Commission in June 2001, and to support U.S. management requirements for these endangered whales under the Marine Mammal Protection Act of 1972.
 Scientists aboard Gordon Gunter used both visual and acoustic techniques to locate humpback whales and other marine mammal species and located many whales by tracking their songs with sonar buoys.

 Gordon Gunter supported the Sustainable Seas Expeditions – a five-year project of NOAA, the National Marine Sanctuaries Program and the National Geographic Society carried out between 1998 and 2002 – at several United States national marine sanctuaries.
-The project featured underwater exploration of the sanctuaries with manned submersible units.
+The project featured underwater exploration of the sanctuaries with crewed submersible units.

 Gordon Gunter has demonstrated mission flexibility through her ability to undergo quick reconfiguration.
 On one occasion, her after working deck was reconfigured to deploy a weather buoy about 160 nmi off the Louisiana coast.
 This mission helped fill a critical data gap in weather information that commercial fishermen, the petroleum industry, and recreational boaters rely upon heavily.